A Household Staffing Alliance

 2.6 To identify and provide services which its members need and desire.

 Section 3.
-Sponsor Members – Those companies (excluding on line job listing services) who support Association objectives.
+Sponsor Members – Those companies who support Association objectives.

 Section 4.
 Application and Approval of Membership – Any individual or business eligible for membership under these bylaws may be approved for membership on written application in accordance with the bylaws and procedures as may be adopted by the Board of Directors.